 This class moves quickly, and in order to stay caught up, for each class you will need to have both read the new material for that day and have practiced the material from the previous day's class a bit.
-To this end, you will have daily on-line assignments consisting of a small number of exercises, due at 8am every Monday, Wednesday, and Friday.
+To this end, before every class you will be assigned some reading, and will also have on-line assignments consisting of a small number of exercises, due at 9:30am every Monday, Wednesday, and Friday.
 These assignments will both cover your reading for that day, and will remind you of recent vocabulary and basic ideas; doing them online allows you to receive instant feedback.